Bank Secrecy Act

 2. Review the bank’s OFAC compliance program in the context of the bank's OFAC risk assessment.
 Consider the following:

-- The extent of, and method for, conducting OFAC searches of each relevant department or business line (e.g., automated clearing house (ACH) transactions, monetary instrument sales, check cashing, trusts, loans, deposits, and investments) as the process may vary from one department or business line to another.
+- The extent of, and method for, conducting OFAC searches of each relevant department or business line (e.g., automated clearing house (ACH) transactions, cross-border funds transfers, trade finance products, monetary instrument sales, check cashing, trusts, loans, deposits, and investments) as the process may vary from one department or business line to another.

 - The extent of, and method for, conducting OFAC searches of account parties other than accountholders, which may include beneficiaries, guarantors, principals, beneficial owners, nominee shareholders, directors, signatories, and powers of attorney.

-- Timeliness of obtaining and updating OFAC lists or filtering criteria.
+- Timeliness of obtaining and updating OFAC lists and filtering criteria.

 - The appropriateness of the filtering criteria used by the bank to reasonably identify OFAC matches (e.g., the extent to which the filtering or search criteria includes misspellings and name derivations).